 Operating Leases.
-We rent office space under operating leases expiring on April 30, 2006 and April 30, 2007.
+We rent office space under operating leases expiring on April 30, 2009 and April 30, 2007.
 We recognize rent expense on our operating leases that include free rent periods and scheduled rent payments on a straight-line basis from the commencement of the lease.

 Purchase Commitments.
-At September 30, 2005, we have unrecorded commitments under contracts to purchase print production equipment and to complete construction of the Windsor printing facility of approximately \$3.6 million and \$0.2 million, respectively, compared to approximately \$4.7 million and \$0.2 million, respectively, at June 30, 2005.
+At December 31, 2005, we have unrecorded commitments under contracts to purchase print production equipment of approximately \$3.7 million compared to approximately \$4.7 million at June 30, 2005.